 PGY1 Pharmacy Residency

 The University of Kansas Health System offers a 13-month post-PharmD training program.
-The residency in pharmacy practice is defined as an organized, directed, postgraduate training program that centers on development of the knowledge, attitudes and skills needed to pursue rational drug therapy.
+The PGY1 pharmacy residency is an organized, directed, postgraduate training program that centers on development of the knowledge, attitudes and skills needed to pursue rational drug therapy.

 Residency program purpose statement